mrkkrp/markkarpov.com/megaparsec/fun-with-the-recovery-feature.md

   deriving (Eq, Show)
 ```

-It's obvious that a program in our language is collection of equations,
+A program in our language is collection of equations, where every equation
-where every equation gives a name to an expression which in turn can be
+gives a name to an expression which in turn can be simply a number,
-simply a number, reference to other equation, or some math involving those
+reference to other equation, or some math involving those concepts.
-concepts.

-We'll parse input stream in the form of `String` and we don't need custom
+We parse input stream in the form of a `String` and we don't need custom
 error messages, so we'll use the following definition of `Parser`:

 ```haskell
 type Parser = Parsec Void String
 ```

-As usual, the first thing that we need to handle when starting a parser is
+As usual, the first thing that we need to handle is white space.
+We will
-white space.
-We will have two space-consuming parsers:
+have two space-consuming parsers:

 * `scn`—consumes newlines and white space in general.
 We will use it for
   white space between equations, which will start with a newline (since